Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. User select "Lecturer" on search bar.
+1. User selects "Lecturer" on search bar.
 2. User enters name of lecturer that his/her wants to search.
 3. System receive the search request including the name, and response with a list of lecturer matched with the provided name.